angieshu/Space_Shooter/README.md

 ## Getting Started

 For those who insterested to create something similar you need to install SDL packages.
-You can find the ones I used in folder SDL_packages: https://github.com/angieshu/Space_Shooter/SDL_packages
+You can find the ones I used in folder SDL_packages.

 To install you just need to copy those three packages to /Library/Frameworks.
 Then enter next commands in your Terminal: